spiderspace/mutable/README.md

 ## credits 🐢<sub>🐢</sub><sub><sub>🐢</sub></sub>

-This project uses [`prismjs`](https://github.com/PrismJS/prism/) to generate static HTML at build time for syntax highlighting, so no runtime scripts are needed.
+This project uses [`prismjs`](https://github.com/PrismJS/prism/) to generate static HTML at buildtime for syntax highlighting, so no runtime scripts are needed.
 It'd be neat to do this without
 [the roundabout codegen strategy](/src/lib/examples.gen.json.ts) assisted by